mikecroucher/Intro_to_HPC/README.md

 #### Requesting a LOT of memory

+Most of ShARC's nodes have 64Gb of RAM each.
+There are a small number with 256GB but these are heavily oversubscribed.

+Everyone who is part of the MSc in Data Analytics has access to our [premium queue](http://rse.shef.ac.uk/resources/hpc/premium-hpc/) which includes access to nodes with up to 768GB of memory.

-If you need to request a lot of memory for your job - for example 50 Gigabytes per core - add the following lines to your job submission script:
+If you need to request a lot of memory for your job - for example 250 Gigabytes per core - add the following lines to your job submission script:

 ```
 # Tell the sysytem to make use of the project containing the big memory nodes
 #$ -P rse
-# Ask for 50 Gigabytes per core
+# Ask for 250 Gigabytes per core
-#$ -l rmem=50G
+#$ -l rmem=250G
 ```

 ## Troubleshooting